smoya/ratio/README.md

 This project was tested and compiled with Go 1.12.
 Even though it will probably compile in lower versions, we strongly recommend using, at least, the mentioned one.

+Run `make build` in order to build the app.
+Consider adding the `GOOS` and `GOARCH` env var in case you want to cross compile it.

+> Note: This project preferred build mechanism is using Dockerfile, which it compiles the app inside a temporary container.

 ### Dependencies

 This project manage its dependencies via [Go modules](https://github.com/golang/go/wiki/Modules).

 Go modules automatically fetches the dependencies on compile time so no extra step should be performed.
 However, make sure your `GO111MODULE` env var is set to `true`, otherwise go modules will not be activated.

+### Tests

+Run `make test`.

 ### GRPC and Protobuf